matt-graham/mici/README.md

     chains in parallel, with the `jump` method of the object used to reproducibly generate independent substreams.

+## Why Mici?

+Mici is named for [Augusta 'Mici' Teller](https://en.wikipedia.org/wiki/Augusta_H._Teller), who along with [Arriana Rosenbluth](https://en.wikipedia.org/wiki/Arianna_W._Rosenbluth) developed the code for the [MANIAC I](https://en.wikipedia.org/wiki/MANIAC_I) computer used in the seminal paper [*Equations of State Calculations by Fast Computing Machines*](https://doi.org/10.1063%2F1.1699114) which introduced the first example of a Markov chain Monte Carlo method.

+## Related projects

+Other Python packages for performing MCMC inference include [PyMC3](https://github.com/pymc-devs/pymc3), [PyStan](https://github.com/stan-dev/pystan) (the Python interface to [Stan](http://mc-stan.org/)), [Pyro](https://github.com/pyro-ppl/pyro) / [NumPyro](https://github.com/pyro-ppl/numpyro), [TensorFlow Probability](https://github.com/tensorflow/probability), [emcee](https://github.com/dfm/emcee) and [Sampyl](https://github.com/mcleonard/sampyl).

+Unlike PyMC3, PyStan, (Num)Pyro and TensorFlow Probability which are complete probabilistic programming frameworks including functionality for definining a probabilistic model / program, but like emcee and Sampyl, Mici is solely focussed on providing implementations of inference algorithms, with the user expected to be able to define at a minimum a function specifying the negative log (unnormalised) density of the distribution of interest.

+Further while PyStan, (Num)Pyro and TensorFlow Probability all push the sampling loop into external compiled non-Python code, in mici the sampling loop is run directly within Python.
+This has the consequence that for small models in which the negative log density of the target distribution and other model functions are cheap to evaluate, the interpreter overhead in iterating over the chains in Python can dominate the computational cost, making sampling much slower than packages which outsource the sampling loop to a efficient compiled implementation.

+ ## Overview of package

+ Three main user-facing modules within the `mici` package are the `systems`, `integrators` and `samplers` modules:

+ `mici.systems` - Hamiltonian systems encapsulating model functions and their derivatives

+   * `EuclideanMetricSystem` - systems with metric on position space with constant matrix representation (e.g. identity, diagonal and dense),
+   * `GaussianEuclideanMetricSystem` - systems in which target distribution is defined by density with respect to standard Gaussian measure on position space allowing analytically solving for quadratic components of Hamiltonian (Shahbaba et al., 2014),
+   * `RiemannianMetricSystem` - systems with metric on position spce with position-dependent matrix representation (Girolami and Calderhead, 2011),
+   * `SoftAbsRiemannianMetricSystem`  - system with *SoftAbs* eigenvalue-regularised Hessian of negative log target density as metric (Betancourt, 2013)
+   * `DenseConstrainedEuclideanMetricSystem` - Euclidean-metric systems subject to holonomic constraints (Hartmann andSchütte, 2005; Brubaker, Salzmann and Urtasun, 2012; Lelièvre, Rousset and Stoltz, 2018)

+`mici.integrators` - symplectic integrators for Hamiltonian dynamics

+  * `LeapfrogIntegrator` - explicit leapfrog (Störmer-Verlet) integrator for separable Hamiltonian systems,
+  * `ImplicitLeapfrogIntegrator` - implicit (or generalised) leapfrog integrator for non-separable Hamiltonian systems,
+  * `ConstrainedLeapfrogIntegrator` - constrained leapfrog integrator for  Hamiltonian systems subject to holnomic constraints.

+`mici.samplers` - MCMC samplers for peforming inference

+  * `StaticMetropolisHMC` - Static integration time with Metropolis sampling (Duane et al., 1987)
+  * `RandomMetropolisHMC` - Random integration time with Metropolis sampling (Mackenzie, 1989)
+  * `DynamicMultinomialHMC` - Dynamic integration time with multinomial sampling (Hoffman and Gelman, 2014; Betancourt, 2017)

 ## Example usage

 A simple complete example of using the package to sample from a multivariate